-As Leicester City boss Cluadio Ranieri remains optimistic that Riyad Mahrez will continue with the Foxes for one more season, the club is continuing negotiations with the PFA Player of the Year.
+As Leicester City boss Claudio Ranieri remains optimistic that Riyad Mahrez will continue with the Foxes for one more season, the club is continuing negotiations with the PFA Player of the Year.

 Mahrez is prepared to sign fresh terms but is holding out for a salary equitable to Jamie Vardy’s deal, in excess of £100,000 per week.

 ‘It is only speculation,’ said Ranieri.
 ‘Riyad will stay with us.
 He is very happy.
-I see him every day and never he talked to me about something strange.
-I am confident with him.
+I see him every day and never he talks to me about something strange.
+I am confident in him.

 ‘If he wants to sign a new contract it is OK.
-For me it is important that this season stay with us.’
+For me, it is important that this season stays with us.’